foreverhidion3/Mesantos.co/README.md

 1. React App
 2. Express
 3. PostgreSQL

+We chose knex, docker, bcrypt, and JASON Web Tokens to round out the package.

 In order to stream line the installation process, we wrote a docker-compose.yaml file to combind all the necessary downloads and add-ons into one 'docker-compose up' command.
 However, before the installation can begin, users must navigate to https://docs.docker.com/compose/install/ and install the latest version of Docker for their machine.